 Not Later than September 1.
-Individuals interested in creating a new NRSP are required to submit an outline of the proposed NRSP's objectives, justification, and tentative budget to the NRSP Review Committee for a preliminary review no later than September 1 of the year prior to the proposed start date ., September 1, 2010 for a start date of October 1, 2011).
+Individuals interested in creating a new NRSP are required to submit an outline of the proposed NRSP's objectives, justification, and tentative budget to the NRSP Review Committee for a preliminary review no later than September 1 of the year prior to the proposed start date, for example, September 1, 2010 for a start date of October 1, 2011.
 If this review is positive then the following steps should be followed to formally submit a proposal for consideration by the ESS:

-Note: transmission of materials to the Executive Directors throughout this process implies subsequent transmission to members of corresponding regional associations for consideration by their multi-state review committee.
+Note: Transmission of materials to the Regional Executive Directors throughout this process implies subsequent transmission to members of corresponding regional associations for consideration by their multi-state review committee.

-- 1. Sponsoring Executive Director(s) submits request to establish a regional development committee to one of the Executive Directors following that region's standard process for initiating new multistate activities. - 2.
+- 1. Sponsoring SAES Director(s) submits a request to establish a regional development committee to one of the Executive Directors following that region's standard process for initiating new multistate activities. - 2.
 Sponsoring regional association assigns lead Administrative Advisor and solicits names of coadvisors from other Executive Directors.
 Sponsoring regional association follows the normal process for approving the establishment of a development committee and soliciting additional participants. - 3.
 NRSP development committee membership, in consultation with Administrative Advisors, prepares initial project proposal, including projected five-year budget. - 4.
 Administrative Advisors submit the project proposal and projected five-year budget, and arranges for at least three external peer reviews of the proposal.
-Peer reviewers should be instructed to use the peer review form shown in Appendix E. The Administrative Advisors work with the NRSP development committee to revise the proposal and budget based on the peer review comments.
+Peer reviewers should be instructed to use the peer review form shown in Appendix E. The Administrative Advisors work with the NRSP development committee to revise the proposal and budget based on the peer review comments and prepares a review response indicating how the reviewer's comments were addressed in the revision or why they were not..

 Not later than January 15.
-Administrative Advisors submit revised proposal and five-year budget, along with peer review comments and the committee's responses, to the NRSP Review Committee Chair.
+Administrative Advisors submit revised proposal and five-year budget, along with peer review comments and committee's responses, to NRSP Review Committee Chair.
 NRSP Review Committee Chair reviews package for completeness and then forwards it to the regional Executive Directors.

-February - April.
+February-April.
 Appropriate regional committees review the project proposal and projected five-year budget using the review form shown in Appendix E and report to AES Directors at their spring regional association meeting.
 The sponsoring Executive Director transmits comments and/or concerns along with a summary of the review form results to the assigned Administrative Advisors and NRSP Review Committee.

-April
+April.
 NRSP Development Committee addresses any comments and/or concerns received from the regional association spring meetings and finalize the proposal in NIMSS for submission to the NRSP Review Committee.

 June.
 NRSP Review Committee meets and prepares preliminary recommendation relative to project proposal.
 The preliminary recommendation is transmitted to the regional Executive Directors.
 July.
 The NRSP Review Committee recommendations are shared with and reviewed by the regional associations.
+The Review Committee also reports preliminary recommendations to ESCOP.